charlesLoder/havarotjs/pages/syllabification.md

 ```

-#### Vocal & Silent Shewas
+#### Vocal & Silent Shevas

-In regards to the realization of shewas, Khan remarks (I.2.5.1.1):
+In regards to the realization of shevas, Khan remarks (I.2.5.1.1):

 > The shewa (שְׁוָּא) sign (אְ) in the Tiberian vocalization system was read either as a vowel or as zero.
 When shewa was read as vocalic, its quality in the Tiberian tradition was by default the same as that of the pataḥ vowel sign

-This package does **not** consider the quality of the realization of the shewa.
+This package does **not** consider the quality of the realization of the sheva.
-It only determines whether the shewa is a _shewa na'_ (vocal) or _shewa nach_ (silent).
+It only determines whether the sheva is a _sheva na'_ (vocal) or _sheva nach_ (silent).

-##### Vocal Shewas
+##### Vocal Shevas

-A shewa is considered a _shewa na'_ under the following conditions:
+A sheva is considered a _sheva na'_ under the following conditions:

 1. when it is the first vowel in a word
-2. when two shewas occur together in the middle of word, the first is silent and the second is vocal
+2. when two shevas occur together in the middle of word, the first is silent and the second is vocal
 3. when it appears under a geminated consonant
 4. when it is preceded by a long vowel

-##### Silent Shewas
+##### Silent Shevas

-If a shewa does not fall into the criteria above, it is generally silent (i.e. _shewa nach_).
+If a sheva does not fall into the criteria above, it is generally silent (i.e. _sheva nach_).

 There is one major exception:

-- In the word שְׁתַּיִם _štayim_ (and variants), the first shewa is technially silent.
+- In the word שְׁתַּיִם _štayim_ (and variants), the first sheva is technially silent.

-This package, however, considers it a _shewa na'_.
+This package, however, considers it a _sheva na'_.

 ### Tiberian